hitokiri-mata/katacoda-courses/kubernetes-observability/basics/finish.md

-The scenario introduced some fundamental techniques to inspecting a cluster.
-Not covered here was logging, tracing, or monitoring with Prometheus.
-Those topics are covered in other scenarios.
+The scenario introduced some fundamental techniques to inspecting a cluster and its control plane components.
+Additional topics on observability related to logging, tracing, or monitoring with Prometheus are covered in other scenarios.

 ## Lessons Learned ##